zigius/docs/README-blog.md

 The post content is in Markdown, but for best results try to follow some conventions.

+- Text, try to wrap text at 80 characters.
+  - When dealing with Markdown -- the useful hybrid between raw text and code, it is easier to review and edit text if it is formatted to be easily read within an editor.
+So try to split text at a natural place around 80 characters if possible.
+- Unicode is AOK.
+  - Feel free to use emoji and other punctionation marks outside of the ASCII character set.
+(But keep the directory names for the `index.md` files simple.)
+  - Prefer to use the proper em-dash (`—`) instead of two dashes (`--`).
+  - The occasional emoji is also welcome, 😃🍹encouraged.
+- Automatic conversion will be done for some elements.
+  - `...` will be replaced with `…` automatically.
+- Feel free to do what seems most natural when dealing with long links, code blocks etc.
 - Headers, start with `##`
   - When creating headers within the blog post, start with `<h2>` elements, since the post's title will be given the `<h1>`.